laurenhamel/mync/README.md

 Mync using a `.json` file to manage its configuration data.
 This file can be edited directly using `mync config`.
 Alternatively, settings can be added or removed from the configuration file using `mync add` or `mync remove`, respectively.
 It's recommended that all settings within your configuration file follow a few simple rules for best results:

-- Keep your setting names `unique`.
+- Keep your setting names **unique**.
 - All `src` paths are always relative to the `storage` location.
 - You can define new `routes` and utilize them like `:route`.
 - The `$username` variable will be replaced with your username on your workstation.
 - Keep `files` and `folders` as immediate children of the `dest` path.

 > Mync will attempt to manipulate all settings given in the configuration file but may run into some permissions errors during execution for certain files and/or folders.
-For example, Apache and PHP files can be backed up and pushed into storage for universal availability, but Mync will likely run into permissions error when attempting to sync these files across workstations.
+For example, Apache and PHP files can be backed up and pushed into storage for universal availability, but Mync will likely run into permissions error when attempting to sync or pull these files with workstations.

 ## Why Mync

 Mync was born out of sheer frustration of always having to copy system settings and application configurations across workstations.
 Now, it's never been easier to switch from your work computer to your personal setup and back again.
 With Mync, you're able to keep all your Macs in sync all the time.

 ## Become a Contributor